cartmander/server-monitoring-automation-v2/README.md

 - Name - feature/{your_name}{date}{time} (ex. feature/Kevin82020221227PM)
 - Based on - feature/AutoOnboarding

+## Creating a list of servers to onboard:
 - Open a csv on your local, then plot out the necessary servers to onboard.
 You may download the csv in the repository to know the properties that you need to provide.
 - Save the csv, then edit it on a notepad, then copy everything.
 - Go back to the repository and look for "csv/VirtualMachines.csv".